pyexcel/pyexcel/doc/source/tutorial02.rst

-Filtering cells
+Filtering
 ================

-There are three ways of applying a filter:
+There are two ways of applying a filter:

-#. use `add_filter`, `remove_filter` and `clear_filter` to interactively apply a filter.
-The content is not modified until you call `freeze_filters`
+#. soft filtering. use :meth:`~pyexcel.Sheet.add_filter`, :meth:`~pyexcel.Sheet.remove_filter` and :meth:`~pyexcel.Sheet.clear_filters` to interactively apply a filter.
+The content is not modified until you call :meth:`~pyexcel.Sheet.freeze_filters`
-#. use `filter` function to apply a filter immediately.
+#. hard filtering. use :meth:`~pyexcel.Sheet.filter` function to apply a filter immediately.
 The content is modified.

 Work with data series in a single sheet
 ---------------------------------------